JoJoJet/bevy-trait-query/README.md

         }
     }

-    // If you instead just wanted to iterate over all tooltips, you can just do: for tooltip in tooltips.iter().flatten() {
+    // If you instead just want to iterate over all tooltips, you can just do: for tooltip in tooltips.iter().flatten() {
         println!("Tooltip: {}", tooltip.tooltip());
     }